-DESCENTE BLANC Daikanyama Movie Link (youtube)
+DESCENTE BLANC Daikanyama

-Our design intention is to incorporate “movement” in space.
+Our design concept is to incorporate “movement” in space.
 We especially focused on redesigning a service process, or a routine movement of a shop staff going to pick up items from a stock room and delivering them to a customer.
 Ceiling space, equipped with operable hanger racks going up and down, is allocated for the stock space.
 Here the shop staff’s routine movement is converted to vertical movements of the hanger racks.
 The hang racks can be used for display, utilized as “moving displays” which can be changed day by day.

 This shop is situated in a part of a commercial facility composed of a series of buildings clad in the same curtain wall.
 We did not want the shop to stand out too much, nor to nestle silently in such environment.